 The Alabama Early Learning Guidelines were developed by DHR to promote continuity of high quality care and learning for children ages 0-5.
-The AELG online course will consist of 7 training sessions (two sessions are combined) with readings, activities and online discussions that will be a guide for understanding child development and learning, and for implementing the best practices in order to prepare children for success in school and in life.
+The AELG course will consist of 9 training sessions with readings, activities and online discussions that will be a guide for understanding child development and learning, and for implementing the best practices in order to prepare children for success in school and in life.

 Participants who complete the course will receive 18 workshop training hours and a Training Award Credential issued by the Alabama Department of Human Resources.
 (If you have received this credential through the AELG face-to-face training, you will not receive credit for the online version of the course.)

 Participants who want to take the AELG course must begin by attending Session 1: Orientation first.
 There is a continuity of instruction for this course; therefore, each session should be taken consecutively for an effective learning experience.

 The AELG course if offered face-to-face or online.
 Please view the Quality Times for current offerings.
 Class size is limited for online instruction.